 dirty-waters

 currently supports package managers within the JavaScript and Java ecosystems.
 However, due to some constraints associated with the nature of the package managers, the tool may not be able to detect all the smells in the project.
-The following table shows the supported package managers and their associated smells:
+The following table shows the supported package managers and their associated smells, for static analysis:

 Package Manager | No Source Code Repository | Invalid Source Code Repository URL | No Release Tag | Deprecated Dependency | Depends on a Fork | No Build Attestation | No/Invalid Code Signature |